 I think that for most of us.
-We are all feeling a bit overwhelmed by what’s going on in the outside world, and how that is impacting us daily.
+We all feel overwhelmed by what’s going on in the outside world and how that impacts us daily.
 It’s been an emotional week, with an amazing colleague of mine leaving work on Friday.
 A massive believer that some people come into your life for a reason, no matter how long.
 It’s still often difficult to say our goodbyes.

 My week left me feeling like…

 On a personal level, I have been struggling with the most bizarre infection, starting off as a mosquito bite, according to my Doctor, which has left me feeling rather fragile.

 The threat of another lockdown in London means that there is no new normal.
 The scenes in London this week, protesting against vaccines and masks, reveal an underlying reluctance to accept them.
 Again, it feels like we are living in a world of two halves.
 Those like me who want to defend themselves against COVID-19 and those who will openly declare themselves to be non-believers and fight against it.

 Friday run for A+E